Hazegard/Goauld-doc/content/en/03-server/03-access_control.md

 ---
-title: Access Control
+title: Access control
 description: Goauld server access control
 weight: 3
 ---

-Certain components should be accessible only by authorized users.
+Certain components should be accessible only by authorized users: the admin endpoints, the management endpoints, SSH access from the client, and SSH local port forwarding.
+Two independent mechanisms restrict this access, IP allowlisting and access tokens, described below.
-- Admin endpoints
-- Management endpoints
-- SSH access from the client

 ## IP allowlisting

-The server accepts a list of authorized IPs to restrict the access of
+The server accepts a list of authorized IPs to restrict access to:
 - The `/admin/` endpoints
 - The `/manage/` endpoints
 - SSH access from the client (using password authentication)
+- SSH local port forwarding

 > [!WARNING]
-> If the server runs in a docker environment, the deployment should ensure that the remote IP address is correctly forwarded to the server
+> If the server runs in a Docker environment, the deployment should ensure that the remote IP address is correctly forwarded to the server

 ### Flags

-- `--allowed-ips=192.168.1.1,192.168.2.1`
+- `--allowed-ips=192.168.1.1,192.168.2.0/24`

-> [!NOTE]
-> Only exact IP addresses are matched; CIDR ranges (e.g. `192.168.2.0/24`) are accepted by the flag's validation but are not expanded/enforced as ranges — an entry like that will never actually match a real client IP.
-List every address individually.
+Both individual IP addresses and CIDR ranges are matched.
+To allow all IPv4 addresses, set `--allowed-ips=0.0.0.0/0`; to also allow all IPv6 addresses, add `::/0`: `--allowed-ips=0.0.0.0/0,::/0`.

 > [!WARNING]
-> If `--allowed-ips` is not set, allowlisting is fail-open: any IP is allowed.
-Set it explicitly to actually restrict access.
+> Allowlisting is fail-closed: if not configured, all requests are rejected.
+This applies to all access paths: `/admin/`, `/manage/`, SSH password authentication, and SSH local port forwarding.

 ## Access token

+> [!WARNING]
+> Access tokens are fail-closed like IP allowlisting: leaving `--access-token` or `--admin-token` unset does not disable authentication, it rejects every request to the corresponding endpoints instead.

 ### User access token